Do you feel that you are constantly struggling to be at peace?

 Take care of yourself.

 Taking care of yourself can be the greatest gift you can give yourself.
 A little time and commitment can go a long way to moving you forward gently, healingly.
 Do not wait until your emotional health collapses before allowing your heart to listen to your inner voice.
-It may be nudging you to pay a bit extra attention to yourself.
-Take small steps to move in a more positive direction and know that a healthier you can unfold.
+It may be nudging you to pay a bit of extra attention to yourself.
+Take small steps toward a more positive direction, and know that a healthier you can unfold.

 Let go of the guilt

-When you let go of the past, understand that you have made and will continue to make mistakes, but now you are moving on to a healthier emotional place.
+When you let go of the past, understand that you have made mistakes and will continue to make them, but you are now moving toward a healthier emotional place.
 Holding on to your guilt will not serve you well.

 Accept the truth and ask for forgiveness when you face your mistakes, whether they affect you or others.
 You can then move on and leave your heavy bag of guilt behind.
 Guilt is a burden.
 Your life can become a challenge and a joy once again when you let go of your regrets.